The Four Types of Wedges in Golf

 - Ladies flex: The least stiff shaft available for golfers who drive under 200 yards, usually female golfers.

-Those guidelines should help narrow down the flex that's right for you, but ultimately it's a personal decision based on both your playing style and comfort.
+Those guidelines should help narrow down the right flex for you, but ultimately, it's a personal decision based on your playing style and comfort.

 7. Shaft Construction

 You can't talk about a shaft's flex without talking about its construction and weight.
-Let's look at two different shaft materials: graphite vs steel.
+Let's look at two different shaft materials: graphite and steel.

-Graphite shafts are lighter and have more flex than steel shafts, which makes them ideal for golfers with lower swing velocities who can't bomb the ball 250-300 yards or more.
+Graphite shafts are lighter and flex more than steel shafts, making them ideal for golfers with lower swing velocities who can't bomb the ball 250-300 yards or more.
 A graphite shaft's lighter weight makes it easier to handle, similar to bowling with a lighter bowling ball or swinging a lighter baseball bat, and the extra flex helps provide extra power to your shot but sacrifices control.

 Steel shafts are heavier and stiffer than graphite shafts, which makes them ideal for golfers with higher swing velocities.
-Most low-handicap golfers use steel shafts, generally because they tend to have higher swing velocities but also because the stiffer shaft allows for better clubhead control and shot precision.
+Most low-handicap golfers use steel shafts because they tend to have higher swing velocities and because the stiffer shaft allows for better clubhead control and shot precision.

 However, all golfers have a mix of graphite and steel in their go-to set of golf clubs: